phlex-ruby/phlex.fun/pages/index.md

 # Introduction

-Phlex is a framework for building fast, reusable, testable views in pure Ruby.
+Phlex is a Ruby gem for building fast object-oriented HTML and SVG components.
+Views are described using simple Ruby constructs: *methods*, *keyword arguments* and *blocks*.
+For example, this is how you might describe an HTML `<nav>` with a list of links:

 ```phlex
 class Nav < Phlex::HTML